 Institutional Contexts ### Schools

 Educational settings serve as primary sites for introducing physical activity.
-Worth adding: curriculum design, teacher attitudes, and facility availability reflect broader societal values.
+Curriculum design, teacher attitudes, and facility availability reflect broader societal values.
 When schools prioritize competitive sports, they often reinforce elite pathways, whereas inclusive, movement‑based programs can challenge traditional hierarchies and promote lifelong health.

 Sports Organizations

 Professional leagues, federations, and governing bodies shape the rules and culture of sport.
-That said, policies on eligibility, anti‑doping, and athlete compensation reveal underlying power dynamics.
+Policies on eligibility, anti‑doping, and athlete compensation reveal underlying power dynamics.
 Recent movements for gender equity and LGBTQ+ inclusion illustrate how institutional reforms can transform the sociological landscape of physical activity.

 Cultural Narratives and Identity Physical activity is a potent vehicle for identity construction.
 Individuals may adopt specific sports to signal affiliation with a subculture, to resist normative expectations, or to negotiate personal narratives.
 Examples include the rise of parkour as a counter‑cultural expression of freedom, or the use of traditional martial arts to reclaim cultural heritage.